 The purpose of this study was to examine the impact of Differential Response (known as Family Assessment in Minnesota) on racial equity and child safety outcomes, focusing on over-represented groups in Minnesota’s child welfare system, including African American, Native American and Multiracial children.

-Issue 16: Educational Outcomes of Children in Families Receiving Assistance from the Minnesota Family Investment Program (MFIP)
+Minn-LInK Brief 16: Educational Outcomes of Children in Families Receiving Assistance from the Minnesota Family Investment Program

 Minn-LInK Report Brief—Special Topic No. 16, Summer 2013